Neural Networks Basics

 Multilayer Perceptron (MLP)

 The key idea of deep neural networks (DNNs) is "composing" a vast number of simple functions to make a huge complex function.
-In this section, we focus on a specific type of DNN known as the multilayer perceptron (MLP), also referred to as a feedforward neural network (FFNN).
+We focus on a specific type of DNN known as the multilayer perceptron (MLP), also referred to as a feedforward neural network (FFNN).

 Each layer is assumed to be differentiable and consists of two operations: an affine transformation followed by a non-linear differentiable activation function \( g_\ell : \mathbb{R} \to \mathbb{R}\).
 An MLP consists of an input layer, one or more hidden layers, and an output layer.